 - Education and Lifestyle Modifications: Our team helps identify habits that may worsen TMJ symptoms, such as teeth grinding, and provides strategies for reducing stress and tension.

 In Granite City, IL, our committed physical therapists support you throughout your TMJ therapy journey, providing tailored care and exercises suited to your symptoms.
-Through a mix of hands-on techniques and focused exercises, we work to restore your comfort and confidence, enabling you to live without the restrictions of TMJ pain.
+With personalized exercises and hands-on methods, we support your journey to a more comfortable, TMJ pain-free life.

 Benefits of Physical Therapy for Granite City, IL TMJ Dysfunction Patients

 As a non-invasive treatment for Temporomandibular Joint Dysfunction (TMD), physical therapy offers a strong solution for tackling the underlying causes of TMJ pain and dysfunction.
 Our specialized approach to TMD therapy helps Granite City, IL patients achieve meaningful and lasting relief by focusing on both symptom management and functional improvement.
-Below are several important benefits of TMJ-focused physical therapy:
+The following are some primary benefits of physical therapy for TMJ:

 - Improved Jaw Mobility: One frequent issue with TMD is restricted movement.
 Through specific exercises and stretches, we work to enhance range of motion, promoting more fluid jaw function.